Red Riding: Red Riding 1974

-Bloody and frantic, Dunford seeks out Dawson, eventually finding him at his private club the Karachi.
-Dawson offers that he was "no angel" and that he had "a private weakness", implying that he is somehow connected to the murdered and missing girls.
-Dunford shoots Dawson dead and flees in his car, but reverses course when he finds himself chased by police cars.
-Dunford deliberately drives toward the pursuing police cars.
+Bloody and frantic, Dunford heads to Dawson's private headquarters at the Karachi Club.
+He repeatedly pistol-whips Craven, shoots Douglas and Dawson's bodyguard, and questions the businessman at gunpoint while his unhinged wife mutters "the wolf does for John", again echoing Myshkin's cryptic statements.
+Dawson concedes that he is "no angel" and has "a private weakness", implying his connection to the child murders.
+Dunford shoots Dawson dead and flees in his car.
+Finding himself chased by police cars, he reverses course and deliberately drives towards them.
 A vision of Paula appears to him before his death in the ensuing collision.